drexler-sky/Teiko/README.md

 | nk_cell | INTEGER | Natural Killer cell count |
 | monocyte | INTEGER | Monocyte count |

+### Advantages of Using a Database

+Capturing and managing our project's data in a database brings several practical benefits:

+- **Reliability and Accuracy**: Databases help ensure that our data remains consistent and accurate.
+This is crucial for research where decisions are based on the data we analyze.

+- **Efficient Management**: As our project grows and we collect more data, a database allows us to manage this increase efficiently.
+We can quickly find and retrieve data when needed without sifting through files manually.

+- **Security**: Using a database means we can secure sensitive information more effectively, an essential feature when dealing with personal or confidential data.

+- **Scalability**: Databases are designed to handle growth.
+As we add more data from hundreds or even thousands of samples, our database can handle this without a hitch.

+- **Advanced Analysis**: With a database, we can run complex queries to analyze our data deeply, which is indispensable for uncovering insights and trends that simple data handling tools might miss.

+- **Collaboration**: A database supports multiple users working on the data at the same time, which is great for team collaboration.
+It ensures that everyone can work efficiently without interfering with each other's tasks.

+By storing our data in a database, we set our project up for smoother operations, more robust analysis, and easier growth management.
+It’s a foundational step that supports everything from daily tasks to long-term strategic decisions.

 ### Database Queries

 #### 1. Count Subjects per Condition